IdeasClinicUWaterloo/W26_HealthTech_Innovation_Challenge_Guides/Scalable_Systems_for_Personalized_Care/README.md

 # Scalable Systems for Personalized Care
-At CCCARE, participants receive a personalized exercise plan (referred to as a "dosage") which specifies the amount and type of physical activity designed to meet their needs – this plan is constantly adjusted.
-Initial assessments carried out by Kinesiologists, rehabilitation or other health professionals determine the starting point for each participant based on their current physical ability, medical history, and personal goals.
+At CCCARE, each participant receives a personalized exercise plan—referred to as a dosage—that specifies the type and amount of physical activity best suited to their individual needs.
+These plans are continuously adjusted based on progress and feedback.

-Patients’ exercise history and data must be consulted when adjusting exercise plans.
-Currently, CCCARE stores data using a mix of digital and paper-based systems:
+Initial assessments are performed by Kinesiologists and other rehabilitation professionals, who determine each participant’s starting point by evaluating their physical ability, medical history, and personal goals.
+To ensure that adjustments are effective, instructors must be able to easily access and review each patient’s exercise history and performance data.

+Currently, CCCCARE relies on a hybrid data management system combining both digital and paper-based methods:
 - exercise logs are stored on paper
 - appointments are scheduled using AirTable
 - intake assessments are written on paper and manually input into a Microsoft Access database by staff